avionics18/100-days-of-machine-learning/notes/01-what-is-machine-learning.md

 Thus, after 2010, the evolution of Internet and Smartphones aided in the boom of machine learning as it solved both the problems.
 We're generating data in an incredibly astonishing rate - the moment you wake up till you sleep and there are billions of people using the internet, just imagine 🤯.

 And coming to the hardware, now as you can see we have 12GB RAM phones in our pocket even GPUs too.
-For scientists at that time, access to GPU was a big thing.
+For scientists at that time, access to GPU and being able to program it to use its full potential was a challenge.

 And from now on the field of machine learning is projected to experience significant growth in the coming years.